sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 1. An **Engineer** and a **Designer** will review and grade your submission.
 1. We schedule a **1 hour follow-up call** to discuss your submission and ask any questions we might have to clarify our understanding of your technical capability and sutiability for the role.
 1. We schedule the following additional interviews, in no particular order, across multiple days:
-   - 1 hour **Technical experience:** We ask you about your past work and accomplishments in depth, how you worked with others, decisions you made, and what you'd do differently today.
-   - 1 hour **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
+   - 1 hour **Team collaboration:** We ask you about how you work and communicate in a team setting, how you handle tricky situations, decisions you made, and what you'd do differently today.
    - 30 minutes **VP Engineering**
    - 30 minutes **CTO**
    - 30 minutes **CEO**
 1. We check your references.
 1. We make you a job offer.

-**Please note the following:**
-- Your application could get rejected after any one of the steps in our interview process.
-- We might choose to assign you to a different team than you might have indicated a preference for during your application if we believe your skills would be more suited for it.

 We want to ensure Sourcegraph is an environment that suits your working style and empowers you to do your best work, so we are eager to answer any questions that you have about us at any point in the interview process.

 **[Click here to apply](https://jobs.lever.co/sourcegraph/b2f9a8b0-cc06-4629-81a0-0f2fa64271c7/apply)**

-Go back to the [careers page](../../../company/careers.md) for all open positions.
+Go back to the [careers page](../../../company/careers.md) for all open positions or read more about our [hiring processes](../../people-ops/hiring).